basto13/Seminar_3/GitInstruction.md

 <p>In Git, a branch is a new/separate version of the main repository.</p>

+## git branch command serves to show existing branches in repository.
     git branch <branch_name>
 <p>command for new branch creation</p>

 ## *merging*